 Many college students head to college, get side-tracked, and have to spend an extra semester or two before they graduate.
 For me, I didn't have a choice.
 I didn't want to take out more loans than I already had (I took out about $20,000 in loans at the undergraduate level.)

-1. I Kept Up With My Own Class Records
+1. I Kept Up With My Class Records

 My undergraduate institution had a perfect advising system.
 Our first year was spent with a general adviser, but if we declared our major, we had a professor as an adviser from our Sophomore-Senior years in college.
-I loved my adviser deeply, but I was such a control freak with making sure that I knew exactly where I stood when it came to graduation.
-I made and updated spreadsheets with my course schedules in it all the time; I have probably printed dozens of general education, major, and minor check sheets; and I just made sure that I was the most knowledgeable person about my own college education path.
+I loved my adviser deeply, but I was such a control freak with making sure that I knew where I stood when it came to graduation.
+I made and updated spreadsheets with my course schedules in it all the time.
+I've probably printed dozens of general education, major, and minor check sheets.
+I made sure that I was the most knowledgeable person about my college education path.

-Yes, your advisers can be the most helpful people in the world and I loved mine (and I even took two courses with her during my time in college), but you should take an interest in your own graduation check sheets.
-When your adviser is advising tons of students, it can be easy for your information to fall through the cracks.
-While that never happened with me, it could happen with you.
-Advisers get changed, advisers lose information, and then those things can have a major impact on your graduation time.
+Yes, your advisers can be the most helpful people in the world.
+I loved mine, and I even took two courses with her during my time in college.
+Even so, you should take an interest in your own graduation check sheets.
+When your advisor is advising tons of students, it can be easy for your information to fall through the cracks.
+While that never happened to me, it could happen to you.
+Advisers get changed, lose information, and then those things can have a significant impact on your graduation time.

 Related Reading: How To Make The Most Of Your Academic Advising Session